 “Black is Beautiful” is one of the most influential ideas of the twentieth century.
 It finds resonance today in contemporary political movements like “Black Lives Matter.”
 Although Brathwaite is well-known for his photographs of public figures like Muhammad Ali, Bob Marley, and Stevie Wonder, what is not as well-known is the history of these images in American culture, and the role that Brathwaite played along with figures like Ali, Marley, and Wonder in crafting black celebrity as a political tool.

 Working as an artist and theorist, Brathwaite made photographs of African-Americans that defied negative stereotypes and depicted a new vision of black people.
-“Untitled (Model inspired by the Grandassa photo shoot at AJASS)” (1965) presents a young woman against a glowing red background, wearing a headwrap, in the pose of a fashion model.
-“Untitled (Abbey Lincoln and Max Roach at AJASS studios)” (1961), features the two emerging stars - and active AJASS members — in an intimate portrait that both confronts and engages the viewer.
+“Untitled (Ethel Parks at AJASS Studios photoshoot)” (1969) presents a young woman against a glowing red background, wearing a headwrap, in the pose of a fashion model.
+“Untitled (Nomsa Brath at Photoshoot at AJASS Studio)” (1965) features Nomsa Brath in an intimate portrait that both confronts and engages the viewer.
 The color and black and white tones in Brathwaite’s photographs are stunning; the nuanced black and white tones of which are a result of Brathwaite’s relentless experimentation in the photographic darkroom to better depict the richness of black skin.

 Brathwaite’s powerful portraits of the 60s are informed by the post-war new consumer landscape.
 Brathwaite and Grandassa models were often hired by black business owners to attract their consumers through images of everyday people engaged in normal tasks, like buying a bedroom set.
-Brathwaite also created remarkable staged images like, “Untitled (AJASS members at the Apollo Theater)” (1967), which was used for posters.
-The shot presents the objects and ideas of individuality and liberation — books, musical instruments, weapons — in the hands of engaged artist-activists on the staircase of the Apollo Theater in New York, next to which Brathwaite established AJASS’s offices in 1962.
-It is worth noting that the designers of AJASS and Grandassa were among first to incorporate African cloths into American avant-garde fashion.
+Brathwaite also created remarkable staged images like, “Untitled (Naturally '68 photoshoot in the Apollo Theater featuring Grandassa Models and Founding members of AJASS (Frank Adu, Elombe Brath and Ernest Baxter” (1968), which was used for posters.
+The shot presents engaged artist-activists at the Apollo Theater in New York, next to which Brathwaite established AJASS’s offices in 1962.
+The designers of AJASS and Grandassa were among first to incorporate African cloths into American avant-garde fashion.

 Brathwaite was proactive in using the photographic presentation of the individuals that achieve celebrity.
 As Harry Belafonte commented in his introduction to the 2016 BET Humanitarian Award ceremony honoring the activism of exhibition co-curator Jesse Williams, “I think that for anybody that achieves celebrity, it means that you have captured the imagination of the vast public.
 For those of us that have had that experience, the great challenge then becomes what do you do with that platform.”
 As AJASS friends and peers ascended the heights of their own celebrity, they messaged “Black is Beautiful” to a broad American public, one that was widely consuming the artist-production of a new generation of African-American musicians, actors and sports figures.
 Brathwaite’s “Gray Day on the Congo” (1974) depicts Muhammad Ali sitting on a bench near the Congo River in Zaire, contemplating his upcoming fight with George Foreman.